bytewax/platform-docs-content/setup/demo-keycloak.md

-This guide covers installing the Bytewax Platform with a demonstration Keycloak installation.

-These instructions can be used to configure the Bytewax Platform for development or demonstration purposes.
+These setup instructions cover how to install the Bytewax Platform with a demonstration Keycloak installation.
+These instructions should only be used to configure the Bytewax Platform for development or demonstration purposes.

-**Please note**- the example configuration of Keycloak provided here should be considered **insecure** and not intended for use in production.
+**Please note**- the example configuration of Keycloak provided here should be considered **insecure** and **NOT INTENDED** for use in production.

 ## Setup